What is sustainable manufacturing?

 - Facing increased public awareness and scrutiny: In a 2021 survey, PwC found that over 70% of American and British consumers pay close attention to corporate reputations and would modify their purchasing behavior based upon a company’s social and environmental values.
 This reflects not only the increased level of global concern about environmental issues, but an increased ability to access and share information.
 Modern businesses know that a single Twitter campaign has the capacity to undo years of reputation-building.
 This is a powerful motivator to stay on the right side of environmental issues.
 Smart business systems can be especially valuable in this capacity – being set up to monitor and report social media trends, giving companies the opportunity to get out in front of any concerns, and reassure customers that meaningful measures are being taken.

 Principles of sustainability in manufacturing

-The EPA defines sustainable manufacturing as: “The creation of manufactured products through economically-sound processes that minimise negative environmental impacts while conserving energy and natural resources.”
-For businesses to achieve true sustainability, they must look at literally every area of their supply chain and manufacturing operations, to find ways to improve and optimise.
+The EPA defines sustainable manufacturing as: “The creation of manufactured products through economically-sound processes that minimize negative environmental impacts while conserving energy and natural resources.”
+For businesses to achieve true sustainability, they must look at literally every area of their supply chain and manufacturing operations, to find ways to improve and optimize.

 - Renewable energy: The Energy Information Administration (EIA) anticipates renewable energy to represent 27% of total global energy consumption by 2030.
 This will be feasible due to an increase in worldwide initiatives to make renewable energy more accessible and practical – especially for commercial use.
 Today, many businesses are leaning into more profitable ways to convert to sustainable energy.
 This includes setting up renewable (usually solar) energy microgrids – and becoming prosumers by storing and redistributing this collected power.